-Chief Schuldt currently serves as 1st Vice President with the Southeastern Association of Fire Chiefs, Chair of the Florida Fire Sprinkler Coalition, a member of the Florida Emergency Medical Services Advisory Council, Chair of the DoH EMS Advisory Council Disaster Response Committee, and President of the Collier County Fire and EMS Chiefs’ Association.
+Chief Schuldt currently serves as President with the Southeastern Association of Fire Chiefs, Chair of the Florida Fire Sprinkler Coalition, a member of the Florida Emergency Medical Services Advisory Council, and Chair of the DoH EMS Advisory Council Disaster Response Committee.
 He has served in a number of other leadership positions including President of the Florida Fire Chiefs Association, Vice-Chair of the Florida Statewide Emergency Response Committee (SERC), and Technical Advisor for the International Association of Fire Chiefs’ Intrastate Mutual Aid System (IMAS) committee.

 Chief Schuldt is committed to the Greater Naples community and serves on a number of civic groups including the Greater Naples Chamber of Commerce Board of Directors and the Golden Gate Civic Association.
-He is an Advisory Board member with the “A Safe Haven for Newborns” for the placement of unwanted newborns throughout Florida, and is an active supporter of the Broward College Foundation and Jack and Jill Children’s Center of Fort Lauderdale.
+He is an Advisory Board member with the “A Safe Haven for Newborns” for the placement of unwanted newborns throughout Florida, and supporter of the Broward College Foundation and Jack and Jill Children’s Center of Fort Lauderdale.

 J Nolan SappAssistant Chief/ Operations

 Assistant Chief Sapp began his career in Taylor County, Kentucky in 1978 where he worked as a firefighter and police officer.
 He left in 1991 and moved to Naples to begin a career with North Naples Fire District; rising through the ranks to Captain.